 \paragraph{Diffusion decision model (DDM) priors}

 \paragraph{Racing diffusion model (RDM) priors}

 \paragraph{Circular diffusion model (CDM) priors}:

-To ensure that parameters respect their natural constraints, all models employed differentiable link functions that transform unconstrained latent values into their proper domains before simulation.
+To ensure that parameters respect their natural constraints, all models employed differentiable link functions that transform unconstrained latent values into their respective domains prior to simulation.
 Across all three models, drift rates, decision thresholds, non-decision times, and across-trial drift variability were mapped using a \emph{softplus} function,

 which guarantees positive outputs.
-In the RDM, the drift-difference parameter $\vartheta_{\text{diff}}$ was transformed using the same softplus link.
-The parameter $s_\tau$ was handled differently across model families: in the DDM and CDM it was mapped using the same softplus link, whereas in the RDM it was mapped using a sigmoid link, constraining it to a positive bounded interval.
+In the RDM, the drift-difference parameter $\vartheta_\Delta$ was transformed using the same softplus link.
 Parameters with bounded support, namely the starting point $z$ in the DDM and the drift angle $\vartheta_\theta$ in the CDM, were transformed using a \emph{scaled sigmoid} function,